 Italian Bread Salad, also called Panzanella, is seriously delicious.
 It’s basically cubed stale bread, or toast, that is mixed with some vegetables and tossed with salad dressing.

 Don’t start thinking it’s weird.
 It’s really not.
 Think about how much you love croutons on salad.
 Well, croutons are bread with dressing on them.
 Same deal.
 Just, a different ratio.
 Instead of lots of vegetables and a few croutons, you have lots of croutons and a few vegetables.
 It’s like a whole salad made out of croutons.
 How could that be bad?

 To make the panzanella, toast some bread and then rub the cut side of a halved garlic clove all over both sides.
 Soooo much garlic flavor ends up on the toast from this step.
-Then you chop up some sun dried tomatoes, regular tomatoes and some red onion.
-Put that in stuff in a bowl with olive oil, lemon juice, salt and pepper.
+Then you chop up some sun dried tomatoes (the kind jarred with oil), regular tomatoes, and some red onion.
+Put that in stuff in a bowl with olive oil, lemon juice, salt, and pepper.
 Finally, cube the toast and put it in the bowl.
 Give it all a good toss and then serve soon.
 If you leave it too long, the bread gets mushy, which is not good at all.

 Thinking about salad and dressing and bread reminded me of another favorite recipe of mine.
 This one’s for a Flatbread Salad with Buffalo Chicken.
 Do give it a try as well!

-- 1 fat clove of garlic, peeled and halved
+- 1 large clove of garlic, peeled and halved

 - ½ cup sun dried tomatoes that were packed in oil